balena/python-smime/README.rst

 Python S/MIME Toolkit
 =====================

 This library implements a S/MIME handler.
-In this first version, it can only encrypt S/MIME messages using a public RSA key, in AES128-CBC, AES192-CBC or AES256-CBC modes.
+It supports only S/MIME messages encryption using a public RSA key, in AES128-CBC, AES192-CBC or AES256-CBC modes.

 The ASN.1 implementation does not depend on pyasn1, as it showed too broken for creating and reading CMS (Cryptographic Message Syntax).
 Instead, the `asn1crypto`_ was used in this project.

-This implementation uses pycrypto instead of OpenSSL, so everything is 'pure python'.
+This implementation does not use the deprecated `pycrypto` anymore; instead it was switched to the more modern `cryptography` library.
+It is not 'pure python' anymore (because of the latter dependency), but at least works.

 Requirements
 ------------

-* Python 2.7 or Python 3.3
+* Python 2.7 or Python 3.5+
-* pycrypto
+* cryptography
 * asn1crypto